zk-org/zk-nvim/README.md

 require('telescope').extensions.zk.backlinks()
 ```
 By default, this plugin will use the path of the current buffer to determine the location of your notebook.
+Note that if the current buffer does not belong to a notebook, `$ZK_NOTEBOOK_DIR` will be used to locate your notebook.

-You can also explicitly specify a notebook by providing the path to any file or folder within the notebook like so `:Telescope zk notes path=/foo/bar` or so `require('telescope').extensions.zk.notes({ path = '/foo/bar'})`.
+If you want, you can also explicitly specify a notebook by providing the path to any file or folder within the notebook like so `:Telescope zk notes path=/foo/bar` or so `require('telescope').extensions.zk.notes({ path = '/foo/bar'})`.
-Note that if `zk` can't locate your notebook, it will fallback to the value of `$ZK_NOTEBOOK_DIR`.
-If you have this environment variable set, it is unlikely you will ever need to explicitly specify the path of a notebook.

 ## API